pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 - `.../isis_direct_soft/Herbert_bugfix`
 relative to the ceph location given above.

 By agreement, this location is accessed by code users through symbolic links, created in `/usr/local/mprogs` folder.

 To ensure compatibility and smooth user's experience, all code operations should be performed with the symbolically linked paths, which will remain constant regardless of physical location of the code.

-#### Deploy Process

-As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of an ISISCOMPUTE or iDaaaS machine to obtain release artefacts for the computational service.
-It is also possible to pull the release artefacts from Jenkins builds, though this process needs thorough testing.
-The extraction of the release artefacts will be automated in a future, as [iDaaaS testing pipeline](https://github.com/pace-neutrons/Horace/issues/271) is implemented.
-The releaser then manually checks out the release branch into `Herbert_git/Horace_git` areas above and copies the release artefacts into appropriate places of the code tree.

-#### Notes

-The script which automates these operations and performs internal releases as one-click operation will be developed in the nearest future.

-The members of **mslice** group on ISISCOMPUTE have write access to release code areas.
-Alex Buts or FBU IT support team can currently add users to **mslice** group on ISISCOMPUTE.
-Normal users have read-only access to the code area, sufficient to use the code in their computations.